 Social Media Accounts and More

-New Mexico criminal background check reports are complete with someone’s full criminal history.
+A criminal background check in New Mexico is complete with someone’s full criminal history.
 If the report comes from the court system, not all the information will be available.
 Some personal details will be hidden, but convictions, arrests, incarcerations and court dispositions will still show.
 However, family violence and juvenile cases will no longer show up on the report as of 2008.

 On average 156,853 gun checks annually are being conducted through NICS in California.

-The state has laws prohibiting personal use of someone’s background report.
+New Mexico background check laws prohibid personal use of someone’s background report.
 Therefore, they only provide them to the subject themselves or someone they authorized to receive it.
 Due to this fact, they have virtually no laws regarding how an employer, licensing or certification agency may use the background information.

-NM is one of the few states in the U.S. that has virtually no law regarding how an employer can use a background check during the hiring process.
+NM is one of the few states in the U.S. that has virtually no law regarding how an employer can use a NM state background check during the hiring process.
 They do not condone discrimination of any kind, but in terms of criminal records, they are pretty lax about it.
-Employers, however, are still subject to federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.
+Employers, however, are still subject to federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Actof 1964.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain a background check report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.